vijayrkadel/Python/basic/Python Language Basics.md

 6. Dynamically typed
 7. Python is
 	- Object-oriented
+	- Procedure-oriented (
-	- Procedure-oriented (write a function and call typical times )( without having class and object we can write code ( procedure oriented come in Java in 1.8b called as lambda ) )
+	   -write a function and call number of times -without having class and object we can write code ( procedure oriented come in Java in 1.8b called as lambda ) )

 8. Interpreted :
    - Java : we need to complie code so java is called as compiled language